davidjb/2021-hard-drive-tables-talk/slides.md

 Notes:
 * What can _WE_ as tech do??
-* Go watch this video
+* Go watch this video on sustainability
+* Thanks to Lindsay Ward for co-starring
 * Spoiler Alert: I jump out of bins
-* Thanks to Lindsay Ward for co-starring

 ---